nakhli/Sinbadsoft.Lib.Collections/README.md

 The dynamic array can be resized up or down, globally or per dimension using `Resize` and `ResizeDim`

-An array can be inserted into the dynamic array at any given position, puhsing elements along any given dimension.

 A regular array can be extracted using the `ToArray` method or by type conversion.
 ```csharp
 var darray = new DynamicArray<string>(2);
 var array = (string[,])darray;
 ```
+An array can be inserted into the dynamic array at any given position, puhsing elements along any given dimension using the `Insert` method.

 # License
 Copyright 2009-2013 [Sinbadsoft](http://www.sinbadsoft.com).